mezo77/assessment/README.md

 ## Validation Rules

 - Creation time is set automatically and cannot be modified.
-- Name and brand cannot be updated if the deviceDTO state is IN_USE.
+- Name and brand cannot be updated if the device state is IN_USE.
 - Devices with state IN_USE cannot be deleted.

 ## Future Improvements

 - Add authentication and authorization.
-- Implement pagination for list endpoints.
 - Add more advanced filtering and sorting.
 - Use DTOs for different operations (e.g., separate CreateDeviceRequest).
 - Add caching for better performance.
-- Implement event-driven architecture for deviceDTO state changes.
+- Implement event-driven architecture for device state changes.
-- Add monitoring and logging.
+- Add monitoring.

 ## Project Structure